junchenfeng/thesis/thesis.md

     + Parallel computing

 - More money than ever
-    + More than 3 billions dollars in VC funding in 2015
+    + More than 3 billion dollars in VC funding in 2015
     + 500% Growth since 2010

 Why...